Frequently Asked Questions

 How can I become a witness on the CredaCash blockchain?

-In the future, we plan to support unpermissioned proof-of-stake witnesses.
-We also plan to make it possible for any person or organization to set up their own public or private blockchain, with their own permissioned or unpermissioned witnesses, and have transactions seamless routed across multiple interconnected blockchains, similar to how data is routed on the internet.
+In the future, we would like to add to support for unpermissioned proof-of-stake witnesses.
+We also like to make it possible for any person or organization to set up their own public or private blockchain, with their own permissioned or unpermissioned witnesses, and have transactions seamless routed across multiple interconnected blockchains, similar to how data is routed on the internet.
 In the meantime, please contact us if you are interested in operating one of the witnesses on the current CredaCash blockchain.
 Note that we prefer reputable organizations that can provide PCI-level security.

 How can I learn more?